Title V Maternal and Child Health Block Grant

 The Title V Maternal and Child Health Block Grant is the federal program that provides core funding to California to improve the health of mothers and children.
 The Title V Block Grant is federally administered by the Health Resources and Services Administration.

-The California Title V Block Grant Program is a partnership between the Maternal, Child and Adolescent Health Program (MCAH) of the Department of Public Health and Children’s Medical Services (CMS) of the Department of Health Care Services.
+The California Title V Block Grant Program is a partnership between the Maternal, Child and Adolescent Health Program (MCAH) of the Department of Public Health and the Systems of Care Division (formerly referred to as Children’s Medical Services or CMS) of the Department of Health Care Services.

 Title V: An Efficient and Effective Use of Public Funds

 Each year California reports plans for the proposed use of Title V funds and progress towards federal- and state-developed MCAH outcomes, health status indicators and program capacity.
 California’s Title V Maternal and Child Health Block Grant Application/Report is shared publicly and used for federal budgeting purposes.

 The HRSA Title V Maternal and Child Health Block Grant is one of a small number of federal programs that received the highest rating on the White House Office of Budget and Management’s Performance Assessment Rating Tool.
 Highest rated programs set ambitious goals, achieve results, are well managed and improve efficiency.

 2016-2020 Title V Needs Assessment